jdjoum/Bash-Scripting-Notes/README.md

   <ins>Modifying Variables</ins>

-  You can modify vairbales by reassigning values:
+  You can modify variables by reassigning values:
   ```
   AGE=25
   AGE=$((AGE + 1))